(College of Letters & Sciences, College of Agricultural & Environmental Sciences, and College of Biological Sciences)

 Department Office.
 Earth & Planetary Sciences; 2119 Earth & Physical Sciences; 530-752-0350; http://geology.ucdavis.edu/

 The major in Marine & Coastal Science focuses on the interdisciplinary nature of marine sciences by exposing students to core, breadth, and focus area courses in the discipline, in addition to a strong foundation of science preparatory material.
-The major builds upon UC Davis strengths in marine and coastal sciences, including field-based courses offered at Bodega Marine Laboratory to provide students a unique, interdisciplinary, “
+The major builds upon UC Davis strengths in marine and coastal sciences, including field-based courses offered at Bodega Marine Laboratory to provide students a unique, interdisciplinary, “hands on” education.
+Advising is provided by the Department of Earth & Planetary Sciences for interested students.

 The Program.
 The major begins with introductory courses in mathematics, chemistry, physics, biology, and earth sciences.
 These are followed by core courses in Marine Science.
 The major requirements provide focus and breadth, so that each student gains mastery in one area and broad exposure to many facets of Marine & Coastal Science.
 Focus areas are: (i) Coastal Environmental Processes, (ii) Marine Ecology & Organismal Biology, (iii) Marine Environmental Chemistry, and (iv) Oceans & the Earth System.